Vulnerability Week UK 2025

 Tailoring

 Customer trust can be gained through designing services and support which meet their needs.
-This can be partly achieved through inclusive design, but although through utilising data and feedback on an on-going basis to continue to enhance services, support and products offered to customers.
+This can be partly achieved through inclusive design, but although through utilising data and feedback on an ongoing basis to continue to enhance services, support and products offered to customers.

 How Can you Promote Vulnerability Week?

 We are encouraging everyone to use LinkedIn during Vulnerability Week to share what they are up to and how their company is supporting the initiative.
-When doing so, don’t forget to tag @CollaborationNetwork and use the #VulnerarbilityWeek2025.
+When doing so, don’t forget to tag @CollaborationNetwork and use the #VulnerabilityWeek2025.

 Be sure to let others know you are getting involved in the week!